JayLi1209/JayLi1209/README.md

 [LinkedIn](https://www.linkedin.com/in/yuanhe-jay-li-038a8b20a/)

 ### About me:
-- Field of Studies: Computer Science, Mathematics, Clarinet Performance (yes!)
+- Field of Studies: Computer Science, pure Mathematics, Clarinet Performance (yes!)
 - I take a lot of photos, like these: [My Unsplash Account](https://unsplash.com/@jaylithephotographer)
 - I do a lot of fun recordings as well!
 [My Music Account](https://www.instagram.com/jayyyli_music/)
 - I don't eat 🍎 or 🍑.